ADETOLAR01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern and 3 lines
+Display all the lines in the file that do not contain the pattern